 Skip to main content

-Agents are specialists for end‑to‑end security workflows.
-At runtime, Neo can assemble a task‑specific agent by researching the internet and your knowledge base.
-For example, when you review a particular repository, it assembles a specialist tuned to that repo’s tech stack, business context, and product logic.
-Each agent is an atomic unit of execution and handoff: the right task is handed to a specialized agent assembled on demand.
-These agents self update as they execute and improve automatically over time.
-Each agent combines a structural prompt (how it thinks), custom tools created for its specific skill (what it can do), and pinned knowledge (what it knows).
-Start a task with an agent, call one mid‑run, or let Neo hand off automatically.
+Agents are specialists that handle end-to-end security workflows.
+When you assign a task, Neo assembles a specialist tuned to the relevant tech stack, business context, and product logic.
+For example, when reviewing a particular repository, Neo builds a specialist that understands that repo’s architecture, dependencies, and security patterns.
+Each agent combines a structural prompt (how it thinks), custom capabilities created for its specific skill (what it can do), and pinned knowledge (what it knows).
+You can start a task with an agent, call one mid-run, or let Neo hand off automatically.
+Agents self-update as they execute and improve automatically over time.

 Creating your own specialized agents

-While Neo can automatically assemble agents at runtime, there are cases where you should invest time in creating and refining specialized agents upfront.
-This approach gives Neo better building blocks for delegation and improves overall execution quality.
+While Neo can automatically assemble agents at runtime, there are cases where investing time in creating specialized agents upfront pays off.
+Custom agents give Neo better building blocks for delegation and improve overall execution quality.
 Keep agents micro-focused.
 The more specific the agent, the better it performs and the more effectively Neo can delegate to it.
-A key benefit of micro-focused agents is their ability to be deployed for continuous automated execution as regression testers and ongoing reviewers.
-This enables proactive security workflows where agents continuously monitor and test your systems, catching issues before they reach production rather than reacting after vulnerabilities are discovered:
+Micro-focused agents can also be deployed for continuous automated execution as regression testers and ongoing reviewers.
+This enables proactive security workflows where agents continuously monitor and test your systems, catching issues before they reach production:

 • Repository-specific agents: Build agents that carry deep context about a particular codebase, including its architecture, conventions, dependencies, and business logic.
 Example: an agent specialized in your payments service repository that understands transaction flows, PCI compliance requirements, and sensitive data handling patterns.